MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/understand-the-cache.md

    >[!NOTE]
    > Cache drives do not contribute usable storage capacity.
 All data stored in the cache is also stored elsewhere, or will be once it de-stages.
 This means the total raw storage capacity of your deployment is the sum of your capacity drives only.

 When all drives are of the same type, no cache is configured automatically.
-You have the option to manually configure higher-endurance drives to cache for lower-endurance drives of the same type – see the Manual configuration section to learn how.
+You have the option to manually configure higher-endurance drives to cache for lower-endurance drives of the same type – see the [Manual configuration](#manual) section to learn how.

    >[!TIP]
-   > In all-NVMe or all-SSD deployments, especially at very small scale, having no drives “spent” on cache can improve storage efficiency meaningfully.
+   > In all-NVMe or all-SSD deployments, especially at very small scale, having no drives "spent" on cache can improve storage efficiency meaningfully.

-## Cache behavior is determined automatically
+## Cache behavior is set automatically

 The behavior of the cache is determined automatically based on the type(s) of drives that are being cached for.
 When caching for solid-state drives (such as NVMe caching for SSDs), only writes are cached.
 When caching for hard disk drives (such as SSDs caching for HDDs), both reads and writes are cached.

-### Write-only caching for all-flash
+### Write-only caching for all-flash deployments

 When caching for solid-state drives (NVMe or SSDs), only writes are cached.
 This reduces wear on the capacity drives because many writes and re-writes can coalesce in the cache and then de-stage only as needed, reducing the cumulative traffic to the capacity drives and extending their lifetime.
 For this reason, we recommend selecting [higher-endurance, write-optimized](http://whatis.techtarget.com/definition/DWPD-device-drive-writes-per-day) drives for the cache.
 The capacity drives may reasonably have lower write endurance.